LordRaydenMK/lordraydenmk.github.io/_posts/2021-01-06-unit-tests-and-concurrency.md

 I was already using `ListAdapter` which has built-in diffing support.
 I can send an updated list and it will do it's magic to update the changed elements only.

-## First attempt
+## Improving the solution

 The original code was written as a single Rx chain.
-It emits a Loading state, then does the API calls, combines the data and emits a Content state (or Error state in case of failure).
+It emits a `Loading` state, then does the API calls, combines the data and emits a `Content` state (or an `Error` state in case of failure).
-I modified it to: emit a Content state containing the list of elements from API call #1 right after the call is done.
+I modified it to: emit a `Content` state containing the list of elements from API call #1 right after the call is done.
 The data from call #2 had some default values for the time being.
-After each invocation of call #2, get the current state, update the element and emit a new content state I ran the app, it looked fine.
+After each invocation of call #2, get the current state, update the element and emit a new `Content` state.
 I ran my tests and they failed as expected.
-I updated the tests to include the intermittent states (the changes included more view states being emitted).
+I updated the tests to include the intermittent states (the changes caused emitting partial `Content` states).
 Ran the tests again, two worked, one failed.
 Ran again, all green.

 The updated test: